Spottarr/Spottarr/README.md

 3. Spottarr will now be used for searches
 ![Step 3](docs/arr-3.png)

-Note: Spottarr does not require an API key, anyone with access to your Spottarr instance can perform searches on it.
+**Note** Spottarr does not require an API key, anyone with access to your Spottarr instance can perform searches on it.

 ## Issues, requests and improvements
 Issues can be used to submit application errors as long as the issue template is properly filled out.